DoctorKhan/The-Human-Experiment-Book/src/60_modern_inheritance/02_breaking_free.md

 ## The Human Condition: A Cog That Yearns to Be Held

 *Dr. Tyra connected this to her behavioral research, her voice thick with emotion.
-"The soul-crushing feeling of the modern workplace, the deep sense of alienation and meaninglessness that haunts our civilization—it's the cry of a Family member being forced to pretend it is a Cog."*
+"The soul-crushing feeling of the modern workplace, the deep sense of alienation and meaninglessness that haunts our civilization—it's the cry of a Kin member being forced to pretend it is a Cog."*

 *She highlighted the psychological data, but now it felt personal, immediate.*

-*"We work in Engines but go home and try to build Families.
+*"We work in Machines but go home and try to build Families.
 We are judged by our function from 9 to 5, but long to be valued for our being in the evenings and on weekends.
 This constant code-switching between two incompatible operating systems is the primary source of stress, anxiety, and exhaustion in modern life."*

 *Dr. Morrison looked around at her colleagues, seeing the recognition in their faces.
 "And we all thought it was just us.
 That we were failing to adapt."*